openbibleinfo/American-Standard-Version-Bible/README.md

 The files are in [USX](https://www.thedigitalbiblelibrary.org/static/docs/usx/index.html) format, which is an XML derivative of the [USFM](http://paratext.org/about/usfm) format preferred by [United Bible Societies](https://www.unitedbiblesocieties.org/).

-USX doesn't presently allow structured representation of Bible references in footnotes; such references are tagged with a namespaced `br:bibleref` attribute as part of a `<char style="xt">...</char>` tag.

 ## Corrections

 Corrections are welcome.
 If you've found an error, please compare your correction to scans of the [original print edition](https://archive.org/details/holybible00newy), which is what I aim to reproduce.